Summer Internship Program

 - Develop the summer work experience tasks for the student, provide training and then monitor their work performance.

-- Submit short student timesheets/evaluations by fax to (904) 547-4865 at the end of each week the student interns.
+- Submit a short Student Timesheet/Evaluation by fax to (904) 547-4865 at the end of each week the student interns.

-- By July 26, review the student’s powerpoint before they submit it to the Career & Technical Education Department to be sure the information is accurate and does not share confidential information.
-This will require that the student take some photos of themselves doing various internship tasks.
+- By August 1st, review the student’s PowerPoint before they submit it to the Career & Technical Education Department to be sure the information is accurate and does not share confidential information.
+This will require that the student takes some photos of themselves doing various internship tasks.
 The student will then email the PowerPoint to the Career & Technical Education Department.

 - Complete a survey at the end of the internship to help us improve the program in future years.